kerski/get-powerbireportpagesfortesting/README.md

 # Get-PowerBIReportPagesForTesting

-# Get-PowerBIReportPagesForTesting Module

-This PowerShell module `Get-PowerBIReportPagesForTesting` helps identify the reports and pages in a Power BI workspace that use a specific dataset/semantic model.
+This PowerShell module `Get-PowerBIReportPagesForTesting.psm1` helps identify the reports and pages in a Power BI workspace that use a specific dataset/semantic model.
 It also provides logging capabilities for various output formats, including Azure DevOps (ADO) pipelines, host console, and tables.

+The file `Get-PowerBIReportPagesForTesting.Tests.ps1` contains a Pester test suite for the Get-PowerBIReportPagesForTesting PowerShell module, which verifies the module's functionality by testing various scenarios, including handling errors and validating outputs for different Power BI datasets and workspace configurations.

 ## Features